 I dreamt that I was walking alone on the sea-shore.
 The day was singularly clear and sunny.
-Inland lay the most beautiful landscape ever seen; and far off were ranges of tall hills, the highest peaks of which were white with glittering snows.
-Along the sands by the sea came towards me a man accounted as a postman.
+Inland lay the most beautiful landscape ever seen; and far off were ranges of tall hills, the highest peaks of which were white with glistening snow.
+Along the sands by the sea towards me came a man accoutred as a postman.
 He gave me a letter.
 It was from you.
 It ran thus:-

-"I have got hold of the earliest and most precious book extant.
+"I have got hold of the rarest and most precious book extant.
 It was written before the world began.
-The text is easy enough to read; but the notes, which are very copious and numerous, are in such minute and obscure characters that I cannot make them out.
-I want you to get for me the spectacles which Swedenborg used to wear; not the smaller pair-those he gave to Hans Christian Andersen-but the large pair, and these seem to have got mislaid.
+The text is easy enough to read; but the notes, which are very copious and numerous, are in such very minute and obscure characters that I cannot make them out.
+I want you to get for mo the spectacles which Swedenborg used to wear; not the smaller pair-thoso he gave to Hans Christian Andersen-but the large pair, and these seem to have got mislaid.
 I think they are Spinoza's make.
 You know he was an optical-glass maker by profession, and the best we have ever had.
-See if you can get them for me."
+See if you can get them for me "(").

-When I looked up after reading this letter, I saw the postman hastening away across the sands, and I cried out to him, "Stop! how am I to send the answer?
-Will you not wait for it?
+When I looked up after reading this letter, I saw the postman hastening away across the sands, and I called out to him, "Stop I how am I to send the answer?
+Won't you wait for me?"